facebook/docusaurus/docs/api-doc-markdown.md

 }
 ```

-### Using Prism.js as additional syntax highlighter
+### Using Prism as additional syntax highlighter

-While highlight.js support a lot of languages, you can opt to use prism.js to syntax highlight certain languages available on [Prism](https://github.com/PrismJS/prism/tree/master/components).
+While highlight.js supports a lot of languages, you can opt to use Prism to syntax highlight certain languages available in the list [here](https://github.com/PrismJS/prism/tree/master/components).
 Include those languages in `usePrism` field in your [siteConfig.js](api-site-config.md)

 Example:
 ```